newdaveespionage/forwardjs2019/four_semesters_of_cs/README.md

 * base case is list of 1 or 0
 * worst case is still nlogn
 * variant to avoid overhead with sorted lists is quicksort 3

+## Interfaces

+* the black box level of abstraction
+* does not describe implementation

+### Set

+* A collection
+* Storage and retrieval
+* Good for caches, deduping
+* Can be created in Javascript

+### Map

+* Keys are unique
+* Values can be duplicated
+* Weakmap and Weakset exist but are not highly used

+### Stacks

+* Ordered
+* LIFO (Last In First Out)
+* Push and Pop are derived from Stacks
+* Peek used to look at top value
+* Useful for languages

+### Queue

+* Ordered
+* FIFO (First In First Out)
+* Peek used to look at next value
+* Can have priorities
+* Priority allows item to move up the queue until it is behind something higher priority
+* Also called heaps

+## Implementation

+* The inner workings under the hood of interfaces

+### Array List

+* Uses pointers locate data in an array
+* When accessing an index of an array, it's actually moving the pointer to the appropriate spot in memory and retrieving that information
+* When removing items from an array, it causes a full operation just to move indexes (very expensive)
+* Requires definition of length outright rather than on the fly in C

+### Linked List

+* Every item points to the next one until null, memory used does not have to be sequential
+* Can allocate memory on the fly instead of having to predefine
+* Lookups are time consuming as every item prior to the desired item must be inspected for the link to the next item
+* Adding and removing is easy, take links for remaining or new items and adjust

+### Binary Search Tree

+* Has a root node
+* Everything in the left subtree is smaller
+* Everything in the right subtree is larger
+* Every subtree is a Binary Search Tree
+* To Remove find the largest left or smallest right child
+* Not a real-life execution tool

+### AVL Tree

+* (See Red-Black trees for more optimal Tree type)
+* Same structure as BST, but with additional constraints
+* No more than a difference of one height between sub nodes on the tree
+* After add or delete, do balancing which involves rotating extended side of tree until subtrees are balanced within 1 depth
+* Can incur overhead in rotations when certain tree structures trigger imbalance after rotation